Indicted for Kidnapping in McLennan County

 - use him as a shield or hostage; or

-- facilitate the commission of a felony or the flight after the attempt or commission of a felony; or
+- facilitate the commission of a felony or the flight after the attempt or commission of a crime; or

 - inflict bodily injury on the person abducted or abuse him sexually; or